The-True-Hooha/pdf-knife/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/The-True-Hooha/pdf-knife/issues) or contact <davidhero125@gmail.com>.
+If you encounter any issues or have questions, please [open an issue](https://github.com/The-True-Hooha/pdf-knife/issues) or reach out <davidhero125@gmail.com>.

 ---